tgrecojr/agentrunner/docs/02-requirements.md

 ---

+### Requirement 13: Pluggable LLM Provider Support

+**Description**: The system SHALL support multiple LLM providers (AWS Bedrock, OpenAI, Anthropic, Ollama) through an abstraction layer, allowing each agent to specify its preferred provider and model via configuration.

+#### Acceptance Criteria

+13.1.
+WHEN the **LLMProviderFactory** initializes, THE factory SHALL register provider implementations for AWS Bedrock, OpenAI, Anthropic, and Ollama with standardized interfaces for completion, streaming, token counting, and cost calculation.

+13.2.
+WHEN an agent configuration specifies an llm_config with provider type, THE **LLMProviderFactory** SHALL instantiate the appropriate provider (BedrockProvider, OpenAIProvider, AnthropicProvider, or OllamaProvider) with credentials from the **ConfigurationService**.

+13.3.
+WHEN a provider invocation fails due to rate limits or service unavailability, THE provider SHALL raise a standardized exception (LLMRateLimitError, LLMServiceUnavailableError) and THE agent pool SHALL implement retry logic with exponential backoff up to 3 attempts.

+13.4.
+WHEN an agent executes with a specific LLM provider, THE provider SHALL track token usage (input and output tokens) and calculate costs based on provider-specific pricing, storing this metadata in the **StateManager** for cost analysis.

+13.5.
+WHEN multiple agents use different LLM providers simultaneously, THE system SHALL support concurrent provider usage without conflicts, allowing Agent A to use Bedrock while Agent B uses Ollama for the same task type.

+---

 ## Summary

-This requirements document defines **12 core requirements** with **56 acceptance criteria** mapped to the 9 system components from the architectural blueprint.
+This requirements document defines **13 core requirements** with **61 acceptance criteria** mapped to the 10 system components from the architectural blueprint.
 Each acceptance criterion is testable and references the specific component responsible for implementation.

 ## Future Enhancements

 Advanced monitoring and observability features (Prometheus, Grafana, centralized logging, distributed tracing) are deferred to future implementation phases.
 See **[06-future-considerations.md](./06-future-considerations.md)** for complete specifications, including:
-- Original Requirement 10 (Monitoring and Observability) with 5 acceptance criteria
 - MonitoringCollector component design
 - Prometheus and Grafana configuration
 - Implementation tasks and migration path

-For the initial implementation (Version 1.1), basic structured logging with trace IDs provides sufficient observability for debugging and request correlation.
+For the initial implementation (Version 1.2), basic structured logging with trace IDs provides sufficient observability for debugging and request correlation.